VERIFY BEFORE RELYING

 The default approach gives The Real Estate Business the same study time as Real Estate Contracts.
 You end up over-prepared for a topic generating one question and under-prepared for a topic generating twelve.
 The exam rewards the opposite calibration.

 If you already have a study plan in place, the single most valuable thing you can do this week is rebuild it by weight.
 For every remaining hour, ask: is this the best use of time, or is there a higher-weight topic I haven't mastered yet?
-If you're a month out, 75% of your remaining hours should be on the top 11 topics.
-If you're a week out, 90%.
+If you're a month out, most of your remaining hours should be on the top 11 topics.
+If you're a week out, nearly all serious drilling should be there.
 The only time to drill a 1% topic is when the top 11 are locked in cold.

 Ready-made schedules are available at the 30-day study plan and the full Florida real estate exam pillar guide.